-Sean is senior lecturer for the BA (Hons) Creative Writing.
+Sean is course leader for the BA (Hons) Creative Writing.
 He is an award-winning prose and script writer.

 He was awarded a Skillset Bursary from the British Film Council to study for a Masters in creative writing, from University of East Anglia.
 He received a Pathway to Excellent bursary for his PhD research, from University of Salford.
 Sean completed his PhD in 2019.